Tooth decay is the most common chronic disease affecting American children, according to the Centers for Disease Control and Prevention.

 No one likes the sound of a dental drill, especially when it’s meant for them.
 Fortunately, dental sealants are designed to prevent plaque buildup on back teeth.
 That way, your child can get a clean bill of health during their next appointment with us.

 To place a dental filling, we would have to remove decayed tooth matter.
-Your child’s dentist would then restore the tooth with a cavity filling made from amalgam or composite resin.
+Our dentists would then restore the tooth with a cavity filling made from amalgam or composite resin.
 In contrast, the procedure to apply dental sealants is noninvasive.
 First, we would need to clean and roughen the surface of your child’s tooth.
-Next, their dentist would paint the sealant onto the surface.
+Next, our doctors would paint the sealant onto the surface.
 Dental sealants are able to last several years, some even surviving into adulthood.

 Maintain a Beautiful Healthy Smile